Self-Training with Differentiable Teacher: Method

 At time $t$, denote the student's parameters $\theta^S_t$, and the teacher's parameters $\theta^T_t(\theta^S_t)$.
 We set both the student's and the teacher's initial parameters to $\theta\textsuperscript{init}$, i.e., $\theta_0^S = \theta_0^T(\theta_0^S) = \theta\textsuperscript{init}$.
 Note that the teacher model depends on the student.
-We adopt an exponential moving average~\citep{laine2016temporal, tarvainen2017mean} approach to model such a dependency:
+We adopt an exponential moving average~\cite{laine2016temporal, tarvainen2017mean} approach to model such a dependency:

 Recall that in our differentiable self-training framework, the student acknowledges the teacher's strategy.
-This meets the definition of a Stackelberg game~\citep{von2010market}, and we propose the following formulation:
+This meets the definition of a Stackelberg game~\cite{von2010market}, and we propose the following formulation:

 Here recall that $\cX_u$ is the unlabeled data samples, and $N_u$ is the size of $\cX_u$.
-In Eq.~\ref{eq:diff-self-train}, $F(\theta^T_t(\theta^S_t))$ is the teacher's strategy, which contains differentiable pseudo-labels (i.e., $\ty(\theta^T_t)$ in Eq.~\ref{eq:soft-label}) and differentiable sample weights (i.e., $\omega(\theta^T_t)$ in Eq.~\ref{eq:sample-weight}).
-The loss function $\ell_S$ is defined in Eq.~\ref{eq:student-loss}.
-Note that we still include the supervised loss $\cL\textsubscript{sup}$ in Eq.~\ref{eq:adaptation} in the objective function $\cL$.
-Following conventions, in Eq.~\ref{eq:diff-self-train}, the minimization problem solves for the leader, and we call $F(\theta^T_t)$ the follower's strategy.
+In \eqref{eq:diff-self-train}, $F(\theta^T_t(\theta^S_t))$ is the teacher's strategy, which contains differentiable pseudo-labels (i.e., $\ty(\theta^T_t)$ in \eqref{eq:soft-label}) and differentiable sample weights (i.e., $\omega(\theta^T_t)$ in \eqref{eq:sample-weight}).
+The loss function $\ell_S$ is defined in \eqref{eq:student-loss}.
+Note that we still include the supervised loss $\cL\textsubscript{sup}$ in \eqref{eq:adaptation} in the objective function $\cL$.
+Following conventions, in \eqref{eq:diff-self-train}, the minimization problem solves for the leader, and we call $F(\theta^T_t)$ the follower's strategy.
+Note that the Stackelberg game formulation \eqref{eq:diff-self-train} has also been adopted in adversarial training \citep{zuo2021adversarial}.

 The Stackelberg game formulation is fundamentally different from conventional self-training approaches, where the teacher $\theta^T$ is not treated as a function of the student $\theta^S$.
 In our differentiable self-training framework, the leader takes the follower's strategy into account by considering $F(\theta^T_t(\theta^S_t))$.
 In this way, self-training can be viewed solely in terms of the leader's parameters $\theta^S_t$.